What can I help you with?

 3760869

-Description: Datapath flow with very low PPS may be deleted before aging time (60 sec) in large scale of number of routes (16K+).
+Description: Datapath flow with very low PPS may be deleted before aging time (60 sec) in environments with a large number of routes (16K+).

 Fixed in HBN version: 2.2.0